-2.12 Local List (Buildings and Townscapes of Interest) SPD Review
+2.10 Local List (Buildings and Townscapes of Interest) SPD Review

-The SPD will raise awareness of the many locally notable historic assets which make up the historic environment of our town and supports the Council's Core Strategies and Development Management Policies in the adopted Local Plan.
+On the 28 July 2021, Ipswich Borough Council adopted the Local List SPD.
+The SPD raises awareness of the many locally notable historic assets which make up the historic environment of our town and supports the Council's Core Strategies and Development Management Policies in the adopted Local Plan.